Who Makes Pinball Machines in 2023? A Guide to All the Pinball Manufacturers Making Modern Pinball Games

 Haggis Pinball is one of the newer manufacturers on this list.

-Founded in 2019 by CEO Damian Hartin and based out of Australia, they have released one machine to date, Celts from 2021.
+Founded in 2019 by CEO Damian Hartin and based out of Australia, they have released one original machine, Celts from 2021.
 Their second machine is a remake of Bally's classic 1981 machine, Fathom.
-Fathom Revisited is currently in production, most machines have yet to make it into customers hands, so the jury is still out on this upstart company.
+Fathom Revisited is currently in production, and an additional game announcement is on the way soon.
 Orders can be placed directly with Haggis Pinball on their website.